gammasim/simtools/docs/source/guidelines.rst

 Writing Applications
 ====================

-Applications are command lines tools that should be built off of the gammasim-tools library.
+Applications are command lines tools that should be built off of the simtools library.
 Application should not include complex algorithm, this should be done at the module level.

 All applications should follow the same structure: